briankendall/cpp-functional-helpers/README.md

 Returns a new container that contains all the items of `container` but in reverse order.

-Note: you can pass unordered containers (like `set`) into this function and it won't result in a compiler error, though doing so will of course return an identical collection.
+Note: you can pass unordered containers (like `set`) into this function and it won't result in a compiler error, though doing so will of course return an identical container.

 Example: